GfavourBraimah/Altschool_cloud_project/Laravel/Readme.md

        sudo service ssh restart
     ```

-24. Now go back to the master vm  first my exiting
+24. Now go back to the master vm  first by exiting

  ```